xoidlabs/xoid/packages/feature/README.md

 console.log(result)
 ```

-## Best practice: Isolation
+## Tree-shaking methodology
-This practice would be unnecessary for most people, but it can be useful if you are a library-author who wants to build a tree-shakable library with a lot of composable classes.
+This feature is useful if you are a library-author who wants to build a tree-shakable library with a lot of composable classes.

 Create the following file: